8 Wille Cottages and energy-saving:

 30ml washing soda

-(3 tbs per load)
+(3 tbs per load; shake well before using)

 And here's a recipe for laundry powder: